 - Report any income or capital gains over the allowance to HMRC before the 31st of January.

-The forms needed to file crypto taxes will vary slightly depending on each client and their investments and whether they’re filing as an individual or a business, however in general clients will need:
+The forms needed to file crypto taxes will vary slightly depending on each client, their investments and whether they’re filing as an individual or a business.
+However, in general, clients will need the following:

 - Self Assessment Tax Return.
-For anyone who was self-employed as a sole trader and earned more than £1,000.
+For anyone self-employed (as a sole trader) and earning more than £1,000.

 - Self Assessment: Capital Gains Summary.
 For anyone who has capital gains or losses to file.

-There is also the Real Time Capital Gains Tax Service that allows investors to report their gains and losses as they happen throughout the financial year.
+The Real-Time Capital Gains Tax Service allows investors to report their gains and losses as they happen throughout the financial year.

-One of the biggest challenges accountants (and investors) face when calculating crypto taxes is tracking cost basis.
-Most investors tend to use a variety of exchanges, wallets and blockchains and hold many crypto assets.
-Tracking the cost basis of each asset, when it’s moved across multiple platforms, and identifying each taxable transaction on each platform is time consuming.
+One of the most prominent challenges accountants (and investors) face when calculating crypto taxes is tracking cost basis.
+Most investors use a variety of exchanges, wallets and blockchains and hold many crypto assets.
+Tracking the cost basis of each asset when it’s moved across multiple platforms and identifying each taxable transaction on each platform is time-consuming.

-Fortunately, Koinly helps UK accountants and CPAs get their clients crypto taxes done in no time at all.
+Fortunately, Koinly helps UK accountants and CPAs get their clients' crypto taxes done quickly and easily.

-All Koinly users need to do is connect the crypto exchanges, wallets or blockchains they interact with to Koinly, either via API or by uploading a CSV file of their transaction history.
-Koinly then gets to work calculating everything necessary to file crypto taxes, using the share pooling accounting method.
+All Koinly users need to do is connect the crypto exchanges, wallets or blockchains they interact with to Koinly via API or by uploading a CSV file of their transaction history.
+Koinly then calculates everything necessary to file crypto taxes using the share pooling accounting method.

-For accountants, Koinly lets you manage multiple clients all from one spot, with a user-friendly platform and amazing support team to help you troubleshoot any issues as you go.
+For accountants, Koinly lets you manage multiple clients from one spot with a user-friendly platform and an amazing support team to help you troubleshoot any issues.
 Crypto accountants can sign up for a free Koinly account in minutes.

 Koinly also helps connect crypto accountants with crypto investors who need help calculating and filing their UK crypto taxes.
 Our UK crypto accountant directory offers accountants an easy way for clients to find them.
-Get listed.
+Get listed today!